smnbbrv/ngx-grpc/README.md

 ## Example

-> The example requires protoc, docker & docker-compose to be installed
+> The example requires docker & docker-compose to be installed

 Clone this repository and run